-Rosehip oil is packed with antioxidants, which makes it a fantastic anti-aging serum to have in your beauty regimen.
-Combine the rich oil with rosewater for a skin-soothing DIY face serum that battles aging and acne.
+Rosehip oil is packed with antioxidants, making it a fantastic anti-aging moisturizer to have in your beauty regimen.
+Combine it with rosewater, which acts as a skin-soothing DIY face serum that battles aging and acne, and you’ve got yourself the perfect serum for healthy, younger looking skin!

 Why rosehip oil?